 With DBT, relapse prevention skills can improve your quality of life in several aspects other than restricting yourself from substances alone.
-It’s definitely not a quick fix or wonder-doctor sort therapy like in those cheesy TV advertisements!
+It’s definitely not a quick fix or wonder-doctor sort of therapy like in those cheesy TV advertisements!
 It demands DOING something about what’s happening internally with a clear understanding according to each patient’s individual dynamics as there is no one-size-fits-all here!

 Pro Tip: One helpful technique within DBT is mindfulness meditation.
-Incorporating daily practice into an aftercare routine can aid in relapse prevention by allowing individuals to stay present in the moment instead of dwelling on past mistakes or anxiously anticipating future events.
+Incorporating daily practice into an aftercare routine can aid in relapse prevention by allowing individuals to stay present at the moment instead of dwelling on past mistakes or anxiously anticipating future events.

 Motivational Interviewing (MI)

 Motivational interviewing (MI), a technique that helps a patient explore their own reasons and motivations for change, has gained significant popularity in addiction treatment.
 In this section, let s take a closer look at MI and its core principles.
-We ll then dive into the benefits of using MI for addiction treatment and explore the specific techniques that can be used to facilitate patient progress.

 Understanding MI and Its Core Principles

 The principles of MI revolve around four core principles: expressing empathy, developing discrepancy, rolling with resistance, and supporting self-efficacy.
-These principles attempt to investigate the client’s own reasons for change through exploration, reflection and open-ended questions instead of merely imposing change.
+These principles attempt to investigate the client’s own reasons for change through exploration, reflection, and open-ended questions instead of merely imposing change.

-The Centre for Addiction and Mental Health (CAMH) states that when it comes to substance abuse prevention, the risk factors leading up to addiction are numerous but those leading out are few; therefore exploring how MI can assist clinicians in fostering behavioural modifications becomes imperative.
+The Centre for Addiction and Mental Health (CAMH) states that when it comes to substance abuse prevention, the risk factors leading up to addiction are numerous but those leading out are few; therefore exploring how MI can assist clinicians in fostering behavioral modifications becomes imperative.

 If you’re looking for genuine change in your life, understanding MI at its core could be instrumental in achieving it.
-Being able to explore your feelings around why you haven’t started or continue sobriety while being met with understanding can be all the difference in taking that first life-changing step.
+Being able to explore your feelings about why you haven’t started or continue sobriety while being met with understanding can be all the difference in taking that first life-changing step.